Corionis/ELS/artifacts/document/ideas.md

  7. Move content within a library - not a VolMonger use case.

  8. Move content to a different library - delete + add, but can it be done with a move?

+ 9. Add new content from provider, default behavior.

+## volmonger.json Use Cases

+ 1. volmonger.json, Deletes, very rare.
+   - A volmonger.json extension on a Publisher directory with no content indicates the directory should be deleted.

+ 2. volmonger.json, Changes of existing file(s)
+   - Different image, subtitles ... any file
+   - Cannot trust dates

+ 3. volmonger.json, Moves do not matter, this is location inspecific with a library

 ## Test Ideas